otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-collections-and-linq.md

 ---

-_(This week uses the same recurring labels explained in Week 01: why it matters, design first, quick check, and task.)_
+_(This module uses the same recurring labels explained in Module 01: why it matters, design first, quick check, and task.)_

-Last week you stored single values in variables.
-This week is about storing **groups** of values, and querying them without writing loops for every little thing.
+Last module you stored single values in variables.
+This module is about storing **groups** of values, and querying them without writing loops for every little thing.

 ---

 ## 1. Arrays: a quick recap

-You met arrays briefly last week.
+You met arrays briefly last module.
 As a reminder: an array is a **fixed-size**, zero-indexed sequence of elements, all of the same type.

 ```cs
 int[] numbers = new int[5];         // all zeros to start